SSCHAcode/sschacode.github.io/faqs.md

 20. [How do I understand if the free energy hessian calculation is converged?](#How-do-I-understand-if-the-free-energy-hessian-calculation-is-converged?)
 21. [How can I add more configurations to an existing ensembe?](#How-can-I-add-more-configurations-to-an-existing-ensembe?)
 22. [How do I fix the random number generator seed to make a calculation reproducible?](#How-do-I-fix-the-random-number-generator-seed-to-make-a-calculation-reproducible?)
+23. [When I try to start a sscha calculation or import cellconstructor I get ModuleNotFoundError: No module named 'symph' ](#symph-not-found)

 <a name="How-do-I-start-a-calculation-if-the-dynamical-matrices-have-imaginary-frequencies?"></a>
 # How do I start a calculation if the dynamical matrices have imaginary frequencies?